rusefi/rusefi/firmware/bootloader/readme.md

 *** Developers Section ***

+Problem statement:
+ - UART + bluetooth bootloader for Prometheus board which does not have USB
+ - future plan: firmware from SD card
+ - future plan: some sort of settings reset mechanism

 How it works, in two words:
 - The bootloader requires a separate makefile because it's a separate binary executable with its own project settings and fileset.
 - Start firmware/bootloader/compile_bootloader.bat to compile the bootloader code.
 Use it only if bootloader modification is required.